nickkeepfer/GitWorkshop/05-GitHub-Actions/README.md

 ## Getting Started

-To begin automating with GitHub Actions, you'll create workflows in the `.github/workflows` directory of your repository.
+To begin automating with GitHub Actions, you'll create workflows in a `.github/workflows` directory of your repository.
 These workflows define tasks to be executed based on specific triggers, such as pushing new code or opening a pull request.

 ## Exercises